Roman numeral converter and checker

 The Romans were brilliant builders and organisers, and we still use many of their ideas:

-- Roads and aqueducts so straight and well made that some are still standing today.
+- Roads and aqueducts carefully engineered for terrain, often in long straight sections, with some structures still standing today.

 - Concrete strong enough to build domes and bridges that have lasted 2,000 years.

-- Latin, their language, which grew into Spanish, French, Italian and more, and shaped English.
+- Latin, Rome's principal language, which grew into Spanish, French, Italian and more, and shaped English; the empire itself was multilingual.

 - Written laws that many modern legal systems are still based on.